ctdgunner/vs-code-server/README.md

 ## Troubleshooting

 ### SSH Connection Issues
-- Ensure your public key is in `/.ssh/authorized_keys`
-- Check file permissions: `chmod 600 /.ssh/authorized_keys`
 - Verify the container is running: `docker-compose ps`
+- Ensure port 2222 is not blocked by firewall
+- Default password is `password` - change it for security

 ### VS Code Server Issues
 - Check logs: `docker-compose logs vs-code-server`